cmtayl0r/vue-first-steps/README.md

 - Bind basic mouse events using `v-on` or `@`.
 - Two-way binding form inputs with `v-model`.
 - Basic Vue router setup using `vue-router`.
 Including dynamic id's for sub pages (jobs/:id).
+- Using a API URL proxy for JSON-server in the `vite.config.js`.

 ## Todo list